What is the Next Step After Biometrics for Canada Visa?

 Do I Need to Do Biometrics Again If I Apply Later?

-Usually, biometrics are valid for 10 years from the date you gave them.
-So, if you apply for another Canada visa within that time, you won’t need to do them again.
-You can check the status of your biometrics using the IRCC’s official tool online.
-This helps save time and money for future applications.
+In most cases, biometrics are valid for 10 years from the date you gave them.
+If you apply for another Canadian visa during this period, you will not need to provide biometrics again.
+You can check your biometrics validity on the IRCC website.

 What If I Made a Mistake in My Application After Biometrics?